mathachew7/Medical-Research-Trends/README.md

 ## Overview

-The **MedResearchTrendSpotter** is a Python-based project designed to identify and visualize emerging trends in medical research.
-It automates the collection of PubMed abstracts, performs natural language processing (NLP) to extract key concepts (unigrams and bigrams), and analyzes their frequency over time.
+The **MedResearchTrendSpotter** is a robust Python-based project designed to identify and visualize emerging and evolving trends in medical research.
+It automates the comprehensive collection of PubMed abstracts, performs advanced natural language processing (NLP) to extract key concepts (unigrams and bigrams), and rigorously analyzes their frequency and growth over time.

-This tool visualizes trends in PubMed abstracts (2015–2024) using NLP.
-Built to help researchers, educators, and policymakers understand what’s changing in medical research.
+This tool provides critical insights by visualizing research trends from PubMed abstracts spanning 2015–2024 using sophisticated NLP techniques.
+It is specifically built to empower researchers, educators, and policymakers by offering a clear, data-driven understanding of the dynamic shifts within various medical research domains, directly supporting strategic initiatives and informed decision-making.

----

 ## Features

-* **PubMed Data Collection** via Entrez API
-* **Robust Preprocessing** with lemmatization and stopword removal
-* **TF-IDF-based Keyword Extraction** (top 500 n-grams)
-* **Trend & Category Analysis** with CSV + JSON output
-* **SHAP + SciSpacy + Word Cloud (via dashboard)**
-* **Interactive Dashboard:** Category-level trends, keyword growth, donut chart, and abstract references
+ - PubMed Data Collection: Automated fetching of abstracts and metadata via the NCBI Entrez API.

+ - Robust Text Preprocessing: Comprehensive cleaning pipeline including lemmatization, stopword removal, and normalization for high-quality text analysis.

+ - TF-IDF-based Keyword Extraction: Identifies the top 500 significant unigrams and bigrams using TF-IDF for precise keyword importance.

+ - Trend & Category Analysis: Calculates term frequencies over time and assigns keywords to relevant medical categories, generating structured CSV and JSON outputs.

+ - Advanced NLP & Interpretability: Integrates SciSpacy for biomedical entity recognition, supports SHAP for model interpretability (if applicable to future predictive models), and enables Word Cloud visualizations via the dashboard.

+ - Interactive Dashboard: A user-friendly interface built with Flask, HTML, and Chart.js, providing:

+  - Category-level trend lines.

+  - Keyword growth visualizations.

+  - Donut charts for topic distribution.

+  - Forecast charts for future trends.

+  - Clickable abstract references for direct access to source material.
 ---

 ## Project Structure